bwa-mem2/bwa-mem2/README.md

 ***There is a substantial reduction in index IO time due to the reduction and hardly any performance impact on read mapping.***
 ***Due to this change in index structure (in commit #4b59796, 10th October 2020), you will need to rebuild the index.***

-***Ignore this msg for latest commit: Index structure has changed (in commit 494a441, 28/08/2020) due to 4x compression of the suffix array in the Index.
-Rebuild the Index***

 ***Added MC flag in the output sam file in commit a591e22.
 Output should match original bwa-mem version 0.7.17.***

 ***As of commit e0ac59e, we have a git submodule safestringlib.
 To get it, use --recursive while cloning or use "git submodule init" and "git submodule update" in an already cloned repository (See below for more details).***